Rugby Lingo

 Three-Quarter: See “Wing Forward,” below.

-Throw-Forward: An illegal pass which is not lateral or backwards, but which is thrown forward (however slightly), toward the opponent’s deac-ball line, whether intentional or accidental.
+Throw-Forward: An illegal pass which is not lateral or backwards, but which is thrown forward (however slightly), toward the opponent’s dead-ball line, whether intentional or accidental.
 The result is a scrum to the non-offending team.

 Touch: The term meaning “out of bounds.”
 If the ball crosses the sideline, it is said to “have gone into touch.”
 The official monitoring the touch line is the touch judge.